kotajacob/recipes.nilsu.org/content/tofu_scramble.md

   - parsley (optional)
   - chili flakes (optional)
 instructions:
-  - Crumble tofu and put on plate.
+  - Crumble tofu and put on plate
-  - Cook onion over med/low heat for 7 mins (until soft).
+  - Cook onion over med/low heat for 7 mins (until soft)
-  - Add tumeric and cook for another minute.
+  - Add tumeric and cook for another minute
-  - Cook tofu, milk, and other ingredients for few more minutes till liquid is gone.
+  - Cook tofu, milk, and other ingredients for few more minutes till liquid is gone
 ---